JDiscordBots/Me-e--bypasser/README.md

 * In order to get the id of a role, you can send a message `mb!id <Role name>`
 * Users get the roles when executing `!rank`

+Note that this does only work if the leaderboard is public.

 Click [here](https://discordapp.com/api/oauth2/authorize?client_id=644830792845099009&permissions=268435456&scope=bot) in order to invite the Bot.